-Apple Unleashed event, House supply chain hearing, Tesla earnings top week ahead
+Tesla earnings, housing data and Apple's event top week ahead

-Other big name earnings this week include Netflix, Procter & Gamble, American Airlines, AT&T, Southwest Airlines, Chipotle Mexican Grill and Intel

-Earning season will be in full swing this week with a slew of companies set to report including Netflix, Procter & Gamble, Johnson & Johnson, American Airlines, AT&T, Southwest Airlines, Verizon, IBM, Tesla, Chipotle Mexican Grill and Intel.
-Key housing data, including existing home sales, building permits, housing starts and the NAHB housing marketing index, are also on the docket.
+Earnings season will be in full swing this week with big tech in focus, along with key housing data and the latest on clogged-up U.S. supply chains.

-The week will also be jam-packed with special events from Apple, Google, Samsung, who will all unveil the latest versions of their customers' favorite technology products, and a Congressional hearing examining the issues causing global supply chain disruptions, challenges small entities are facing in adjusting to the disruption, and steps the federal government can take to strengthen supply chain resiliency.
+The week will also be jam-packed with special events from Apple, Google, and Samsung, who will all unveil the latest versions of their customers' favorite technology products.

-This as stocks are trading higher following a stronger than expected retail sales report and solid bank earnings on Friday.
+This as stocks ended the week higher following a stronger than expected retail sales report and solid bank earnings on Friday.

 |Ticker